 Charles “Duff” Sullivan

-Charles S. “Duff” Sullivan joined the Boeing International team in August 2020 as Managing Director of Boeing Canada.
+Charles “Duff” Sullivan joined the Boeing International team in August 2020 as managing director and president of Boeing Canada Operations Ltd.

-Sullivan has also served in several senior executive and high-profile leadership positions throughout his military career, most notably, as Director-General of Capability Development at National Defence Headquarters in Ottawa; Director of International Security and Senior Defence Advisor in the Prime Minister of Canada's Privy Council Office; and Director of Operations for the Canadian NORAD Region where he led the transformation of Canada’s new Homeland Defence and Continental Security mission in the wake of 9/11 and the Air Security Mission for the 2002 G8 Summit in Kananaskis, Alberta.
+Sullivan has also served in several senior executive and high-profile leadership positions throughout his career.
+As director-general of Capability Development at National Defence Headquarters he led a diverse team of defence research scientists, PhD academics and senior military analysts in implementing capability-based planning to identify Canada’s future military capabilities.
+As director of International Security and the senior defence advisor in the prime minister of Canada's Privy Council Office he championed policy oversight of several government departments, Canada’s Defence Strategy, NORAD, NATO, and Canada’s security mission in Afghanistan.
+As the director of Operations for the Canadian NORAD Region, he led the transformation of Canada’s new Homeland Defence and Continental Security mission in the wake of 9/11 and the Air Security Mission for the 2002 G8 Summit in Kananaskis, Alberta.

-In the Royal Canadian Air Force, Sullivan accumulated more than 3,500 hours flying jet aircraft, 1,600 hours of which were flown in the CF-18 Hornet during ground attacks and air superiority roles.
-He has flown operational missions over Europe, the Middle East, Bosnia, Croatia, Kosovo, Canada’s high Arctic and the North Atlantic.
-Sullivan has commanded a Tactical Air Control Party, a CF-18 fighter squadron, an Air Force fighter wing and main operating base, and NATO forces during Afghanistan combat operations.
+During his Air Force career as a professional aviator and fighter pilot, Sullivan accumulated over 3,500 hours flying jet aircraft, 1,600 of which were flown on the CF18 Hornet in the ground attack and air superiority roles.
+He has flown operational missions over Europe during the Cold War, the Persian Gulf, Bosnia, Croatia, Kosovo, Canada’s high Arctic and the North Atlantic.
+He has commanded a Tactical Air Control Party, a CF18 Fighter Squadron, an Air Force Fighter Wing and Main Operating Base, and NATO ground and air forces during combat operations in Afghanistan.